mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker-0.5.0.md

 * `subject` : An optional Subject object which will add extra decoration to events sent from the Tracker.
 * `platform` : The platform that the Tracker is running on (defaults to `MOBILE`)
 * `base64` : Whether to encode `unstructured` events and `custom contexts` in base64 formatting.
-* `geoLocationContext` : Optionally adds a geo-location context to each event
-* `mobileContext` : Optionally adds a mobile context to each event
-* `applicationCrash` : Optionally tracks UncaughtExceptions before re-throwing the exception
-* `lifecycleEvents` : Optionally tracks foreground and background events

 #### Session Parameters